MLeidel/CodeScriber/CSdoc.md

 	</tr>
 </table>

+_These event keys are coded in the cs.html file._

-Right-Click on file tab will close tab.
+- Right-Click on file tab will close tab.

-Right-Click in editor opens contextmenu.
+- Right-Click in editor opens contextmenu.

 ---